ninja12445/VirtualLibSystem/AdrielWorkSpace/Readme.md

 **Title:** Library class
 **Task:**  Manages book collection serching filtering and batch management **Status:** In progress
-**Changes:**
+how to use:
+create a package name max and put MaxBorrowLimits.java class inside it.
+Should be working **Changes:**
 - [ ] Comepleted : Added MyJavaClassTemplate.✅
 - [ ] Completed: UML structure, top down class design, pseudocode outline  ✅